-- Assess whether there are any issues of soil compaction and, if necessary, plan appropriate timely cultivations such as subsoiling to resolve these before establishing the new sward. - If there is a heavy weed burden, spray with a herbicide such as glyphosate before cultivation. - Sow a legume mix: - o Before 15th September 2023 if following a combinable crop. - o If following maize then an overwinter cover crop should be grown and the legume fallow established in the following spring/summer. - Broadcast or drill seed into a firm, consolidated and clean seedbed and then roll or harrow to help ensure good seed to soil contact, retain moisture, and reduce movement of slugs within the soil profile.
-Direct drilling into stubble is permitted as long as it results in an adequate level of establishment (i.e. approx. 80% groundcover by 1st December 2022). - Sow the species mix and seed rate specified in the project agreement relevant to each plot.
+- If following maize then an overwinter cover crop should be grown and the legume fallow established in the following spring/summer. - Broadcast or drill seed into a firm, consolidated and clean seedbed and then roll or harrow to help ensure good seed to soil contact, retain moisture, and reduce movement of slugs within the soil profile.
+Direct drilling into stubble is permitted as long as it results in an adequate level of establishment (i.e. approx. 80% groundcover by 1st December 2024). - Sow the species mix and seed rate specified in the project agreement relevant to each plot.
 General requirements will be: - Establish a mixture of legume species (based on the suggestions below) and if desired grasses such as cocksfoot, perennial ryegrass or timothy. - Sow the seed mix at 15-20kg/ha with the lower seed rate appropriate to lighter / medium soils and the higher seed rate on heavier soils. - o Suggestions for legume species and % inclusion rate: - 50% common vetch - 15% red clover - 15% lucerne - 10% alsike clover - 6-7% birdsfoot trefoil - 4-5% black medick